tombensve/APS/Documentation/APSUserGuide.md

 How to do this differs between servers.
 In Glassfish you can supply system properties with its admin gui.

-If this system property is not set the default root will be `.aps/apsfs` in the home directory of the user the server is run as.
+If this system property is not set the default root will be BundleContext.getFile().
+This will work but is not optimal!

 After this path has been setup and the server started, all other configuration can be done in http://…/apsadminweb/.

+# Javadoc

+The complete javadoc for all services can be found at [http://apidoc.natusoft.se/APS](http://apidoc.natusoft.se/APS).